Banner

 *A normal cat’s rectal temperature is 100-102.5 degrees Fahrenheit.

-1. Use an ear thermometer such as the Pet-Temp ear thermometer.
+1. Use an ear thermometer.

 3. Place the thermometer probe as deep as you comfortably can into the cat’s ear canal.